 PCM's existing clients may have previously selected strategies not listed here, such as Large-Cap Value Balanced and Large-Cap Value Total Return Balanced.
 The risks associated with those strategies would be consistent with those provided in this discussion.
-PCM's Large-Cap Value Balanced strategy utilizes the Large-Cap Value style coupled with a portion of the portfolio invested in fixed income securities, while PCM's Large-Cap Value Total Return Balanced strategy utilizes the Large-Cap Value Total Return style coupled with a portion of the portfolio invested in fixed income securities.
+PCM's Large-Cap Value Balanced strategy utilizes the Large-Cap Value style coupled with a portion of the portfolio invested in fixed income securities, while PCM's Large-Cap Value Total Return Balanced strategy utilizes the Large-Cap Value Total Return Balanced strategy utilizes the Large-Cap Value Total Return style coupled with a portion of the portfolio invested in fixed income securities, while PCM's Large-Cap Value Total Return Balanced strategy utilizes the Large-Cap Value Total Return style coupled with a portion of the portfolio invested in fixed income securities.
 The target weighting for the fixed income portion of the balanced strategies is generally 30%; actual weighting may vary depending on market conditions.
 Fixed income investments may include preferred stocks, taxable and non-taxable bonds of varying maturities and quality ratings, as well as bond mutual funds, as deemed appropriate based on the investment objectives of the client and current market conditions.
 These strategies are no longer offered to new clients.